FEMTA-Suborbital-Experiment/FEMTA-arduino/libraries/CSV_Parser/README.md

 > world - 80000 - 150 - 20 - 7.77 - FF
 > noice - 90000 - 160 - 20 - 9.99 - FFFFFF

 Notice how each character within `"sLdcfx-"` string specifies different type for each column.
 It is very important to set this format right.
+It determines to what type we must cast parsed value arrays (char\* for "s", int32_t for "L").
 We could set each solumn to be strings like "sssssss", however this would use more memory than it's really needed.
-If we wanted to store a large array of small numerical values (e.g. under 128), then using "c" specifier would be appropriate.
+If we wanted to store a large array of small numerical values (e.g. under 128), then using "c" specifier (int8_t) would be appropriate.
 See [Specifying value types](#specifying-value-types) section for full list of available specifiers and their descriptions.

 ![image didnt load](./images/format_string.png)